 •Knowledge and experience of vocational and community rehabilitation programs.

-•Willingness and ability to travel nationally several times per month during and after the COVID -19 pandemic and in accordance with the university travel guidelines with travel expenses to be reimbursed through the university.
+•Willingness and ability to travel nationally during and after the COVID -19 pandemic and in accordance with the university travel guidelines with travel expenses to be reimbursed through the university.

 •Must have the ability to research, write, and edit web-based instructional materials; develop live training content; and deliver live training content on evidence-based employment strategies for individuals with disabilities.

 •Excellent presentation skills for live audiences of 30+ participants.

 •Computer experience using Microsoft Windows software packages, and experience with MS Office.

 •Demonstrated experience working in and fostering a diverse faculty, staff, and student environment or commitment to do so as a faculty member at VCU .